isimyi/frontend-project-lvl2/README.md

     gendiff <filepath1> <filepath2>

 Gendiff comes with several formatter options: stylish, plain and json.
+By default, output will be formatted with stylish.
 You can specify formatter using `--format` or `-f` flag on command line.
-By default, output will be formatted with stylish.

     gendiff <filepath1> <filepath2> -f plain

-## Output Examples
+## Output examples
 ### stylish
 #### Flat JSON files
 [![asciicast](https://asciinema.org/a/HbyFAvRA8PHMMJ1XVFPixixN1.svg)](https://asciinema.org/a/HbyFAvRA8PHMMJ1XVFPixixN1)